john29917958/john29917958.github.io/source/_posts/2020-Review.md

 - Be good at coloring, shading, and perspective art skills.
 Create an artwork that represents my capability of art
 - Be good at Live2D and Unity game design.
 Make a complete game

-Dance X Art X Programming composes the real me - A fanatic of bringing tech and art into Things.
 These are my targets, what's yours?